10 Reasons Why I Chose Singapore as My First Solo Destination

 So, if you’re Malaysian wanting to travel solo for the first time, Singapore would be the most convenient choice (or Thailand, depending on which one is closer to you).
 You can travel to Singapore by bus, train, or plane.
 From Kuala Lumpur by bus, it would take around 4 – 5 hours.
 By train would be slightly longer.

-For those from other countries, Singapore International Airport (Changi) –which is an attraction in itself — is easily reached from anywhere in the world.
+For those from other countries, Singapore International Airport (Changi) — which is an attraction in itself — is easily reachable from anywhere in the world.
 It is, in fact, one of the main air hubs in Asia, and is served by most major carriers.
-Budget airlines that fly into Singapore include Fly Scoot, Jetstar, Air Asia, Malindo Air, Batik Air, IndiGo, Lion Air, and Cebu Pacific.
+Budget airlines that fly into Singapore include Fly Scoot, Jetstar, Air Asia, Batik Air, IndiGo, Lion Air, and Cebu Pacific.

 #2 It's Visa-Free

 Yes, Singapore is visa-free for citizens of almost 80% of the world countries.
-That means, they may travel in Singapore for a period of up to 30 days or 90 days without a visa, depending on their nationality (please refer to the map above).
+That means, they may travel in Singapore for a period of up to 30 days or 90 days without a visa, depending on their nationality (please refer to the map above — dark green: 90 days, light green: 30 days).

 For my first solo trip, I didn’t want to go through all the hassle of applying for a visa.
 I don’t think I would have known how, anyway.
 It was 2010.
 I wasn’t very tech savvy back then.